bappogroup/bappo-developer-docs/docs/custom-view-graphql.md

 ### useMutation
 The `useMutation` is the API for executing mutations in your custom view.
 To run a mutations, call `mutations` and pass it a GraphQL  string that represents the mutation.
-When your component renders, `useQuery` returns a tuple that includes:
+When your component renders, `useMutation` returns a tuple that includes:

 - A mutate function that you can call at any time to execute the mutation
 - An object with fields that represent the current status of the mutation's execution